annalisarose/annalisarose.github.io/_posts/2019-09-03-to-do_lister_my_sinatra_portfolio_project_blog.markdown

 I think the single list view is also why I initially ran into trouble with my flash hash clearing after a redirecting within an if statement (examples above).
 I had been using rack-flash, which a lot of Googling has led me to believe works better with Rails apps.
 I switched to sinatra-flash, which has built-in methods like .keep, to persist the flash's contents for an extra redirect.
 Problem solved!

 I learned a lot doing this project.
-It was fun trying to approximate methods from higher-level frameworks, but I'm excited to move on to the Rails and advanced JavaScript sections so I can learn to do them the standard way.
+It was fun trying to approximate methods built into higher-level frameworks, and I'm excited to move on to the Rails and advanced JavaScript sections so I can learn to do them that way, too.

 Project repo:<br>
 [To-Do Lister](https://github.com/annalisarose/to-do-list-sinatra-project)